dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

 * (not ready) [Bravo](https://github.com/statgen/bravo) -- Variant browser
 * (not ready) generick8s -- this is a Kubernetes guest book example application.
 Using it until I can find a bioinformatics, K8s service.

 The schema of the .dockstore.yml follows.
-For now, we will describe by example; a more formal schema may follow.
+For now, we will describe by example; a formal schema may follow.

 ### Terms

-* Service -- what the .dockstore.yml describes
+* Service -- what the .dockstore.yml describes.
-* Tool -- the software that launches the service, using the information provided in the .dockstore.yml
 * User -- the consumer of the service.
+* Input Parameter file -- allows the user to specify inputs to the service, e.g., what genomics data to download, what environment variables to set.
+* Launcher -- the application that launches the service, using the information provided in the .dockstore.yml and the input parameter file.
+Examples: Leonardo, Dockstore CLI.

 ```
 # The dockstore.yml version; 1.1 is required for services